MaoZiming/papers/3-storage-systems/36-nfs.md

 - Security in early NFS implementation was lax: easy for any user on a client to masquerade as other users and gain access to virtually any file
 - Performance: though with caching, still a bunch of issues

+### Concurrent accesses
+- In the local filesystem, file modifications are locked at the inode level.
+This prevents two processes writing to the same file from intermixing data on a single write.
+- Since the NFS server maintains no locks between requests, and a write may span several RPC requests, two clients writing to the same remote file may get intermixed data on long writes.

 ### NFSv2 Protocol

 - `LOOKUP`